Marketa Goetz-Stankiewicz: Life

 Markéta Götzová was born in Liberec.
 From 1935 to 1948, she lived in Místek where she studied at a German School.
+Her father was Jewish and survived Theresienstadt.

 In 1948, her family emigrated to Toronto.
-She graduated from University of Toronto, and Columbia University.
-From 1959, she taught German literature at University of British Columbia, and was known for her scholarship on samizdat and dissident writers such as Václav Havel.
+She studied German philology and graduated from University of Toronto, and Columbia University.
+She wrote her doctoral thesis on the 19th century German novelist Wilhelm Raabe.
+From 1959, she taught German literature at University of British Columbia, and was best known for her scholarship on samizdat and dissident writers such as Václav Havel.

 In 1965, she married Polish-born political scientist Władysław Stankiewicz.
-From 1973 to 1989, she travelled annually to Prague, and met many Czech writers, promoting their work.
+From 1973 to 1989, she travelled annually to Prague, and met many Czech writers, promoting their work in the west.
+She retired in 1992 but continued writing and speaking at conferences.

 She died at her home in Vancouver on 6 November 2022, aged 96.